danstarns/graphql-code-directive/README.md

 directive @code(source: String) on FIELD_DEFINITION
 ```

 You define Javascript logic in the `source` argument.
 The source is wrapped in an IFFE & passed into a [https://nodejs.org/api/vm.html](https://nodejs.org/api/vm.html).
-The code you write supports Promises & you can use dependency injection via the context.
+Supports Promises & you can use dependency injection via the context.

 ## Why